cennianer/learnVue/readme.txt

-1 123
+123
-2 git id a free software.
+git id a free software.
-3 Creating a new branch is quick.
+Creating a new branch is quick. ar dsfess you kidding me?